kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 ## Conclusion

 Cassandra an open-source and widely used data storage known for its scalability and high availability, especially in case of handling large amounts of data efficiently.
 By following the above process, you can successfully deploy a Cassandra database on Kubernetes, by utilizing the Kubernetes Cassandra Operator.
 Effective database maintenance, whether on-premises or in the cloud, requires skills as well as consistent procedures.
 To ensure that your database management fulfills high performance and availability standards, KubeDB offers a comprehensive suite of support tools.
 Regardless of whether your database infrastructure is built on cloud-based or database-as-a-service platforms, is hosted locally, or spans numerous regions, KubeDB optimizes and improves the entire process in a production-grade environment.
-By using **kubernetes cassandra operator**, one can simplify provisioning, Monitoring, Authentication  and the overall process to maintain cassandra database.
-That is how one can lower administrative burden, increase the manageability, and ensure a better performence for his cassandra cluster.
+By using kubernetes cassandra operator, one can simplify provisioning, Monitoring, Authentication  and the overall process to maintain cassandra database.
+That is how one can lower administrative burden, increase the manageability, and ensure a better performance for his cassandra cluster.